TheColby/Particelle/README.md

 **Sound, atomized.
 Every parameter a signal.
 Every result reproducible.**

 Particelle is a 64-bit, research-grade, surround-native, LLM-controllable, microtonal-first, multichannel-native granular synthesis engine written entirely in Rust.
 Not a plugin.
 Not GUI-driven.
-Ugly yet capable.
+Ugly, yet capable.
 Pure infrastructure--controlled through YAML and a CLI, or MIDI and networked Open Sound Control.
 Scatter millions of grains across 64-channel Dolby Atmos spaces.
 You can easily patch any audio file's audio features to control granulation parameters of itself or another sound file.
 Tune in 31-EDO or load an included Scala scale.
 Render deterministically to 64-bit float WAV files, or run live to  your multiple audio interfaces.

 ```sh
 # 60 seconds to granular sound — no toolchain required